WendiWei/MR-MAS/data/README.md

-# MAMR
+# MR-MAS
-An End-to-End Multi-Agent Platform for Autonomous Mendelian Randomization Analysis
+An End-to-End Multi-Agent System for Autonomous Mendelian Randomization Analysis